translation/rails/README.md

 ## Synchronization

-To get new translations from Rails TranslationIO and to send new translatable strings, simply run :
+To get new translations from Translation.io and to send new translatable strings, simply run :

     bundle exec rake translation:sync